Summer Show and Summer Preshow

 We often have three rehearsal rooms going at once.
 Students will be in one room learning choreography, in another room learning music, and learning blocking in the third.
 Downtime is limited, and attendance is essential to success.
 Students must be off-book/memorized for the first rehearsal.

 Classroom rehearsals are Monday - Friday from 1:00 p.m. - 5:00 p.m. beginning in early June.
-Once rehearsals move into the theater in July, rehearsal times will be extended to 1:00 p.m. – 7:00 p.m. (this does not include tech week, which often has longer hours.)
+Once rehearsals move into the theater in July, rehearsal times will be extended to 1:00 p.m. – 7:00 p.m.
+Monday through Saturday (this does not include tech week, which often has longer hours.)

 Load-in is usually on a Sunday, two weeks before opening.
+Saturday rehearsals are added in the theatre.
 Strike is typically the Sunday after closing.
 These events are mandatory for each student (if you have a religious conflict with Sundays please speak with Bethany before rehearsals begin).

 Some of these dates are subject to change.
 A general rehearsal schedule for the current show will be given out at the Materials Meeting after the cast list is posted.
 More detailed rehearsal schedules will be provided to the cast as the directing staff can make one available.